janhohenheim/Hippocrates/README.md

 > default maxNeuralCharge = 1.0;
 > It is **highly** recommended to leave these values like this (see advanced FAQ for details)

-Almost always you'll of the time you'll want to translate these values into something your program can work with and store in a member
+You'll want to translate these values almost all the time into something your program can work with and store in a member.

 **Example**: TODO